khanshoaib3/minecraft-access/doc/FAQ.md

 We manage the translation of this mod in [another GitHub repository](https://github.com/khanshoaib3/minecraft-access-i18n#minecraft-access-i18n), take a look.

-## What information the others need when I ask them for help?
+## Self help guide for abnormal situation

 Chose the section that fits your progress: